 Code fixes in one or more Test Cases (providing that you are creating your own Test Cases).

 You could also perform periodic re-runs of Test Cases to achieve other goals that are specific to your custom environment.

-Lastly, this section describes how to run Test Cases from a command line tool known as ptmcli.exe.
+Lastly, this section describes how to run Test Cases from a command line tool known as PTMCli.exe.